Category Archives: Queen Victoria’s Household

 In 1856, Stockmar visited England for the last time and after 1857, he resided only in Coburg.
 However, he continued corresponding with the Belgian and British royal courts.
 In pursuit of his idea of a British-German alliance, he supported the marriage of Victoria, Princess Royal and Prince Friedrich of Prussia, the future Friedrich III, German Emperor and King of Prussia.
 Stockmar could not attend their wedding in early 1858 for health reasons.
 In 1860, Albert and Victoria visited him in Coburg.
 After Albert died in 1861, Victoria came alone in 1862 to visit Stockmar.
 Vicky and her husband, now Crown Prince and Crown Princess of Prussia, visited him frequently.

 Christian Friedrich, Baron von Stockmar died in Coburg following a stroke on July 9, 1863, at the age of 75.
 He was buried in the simple Stockmar family tomb at Glockenberg Cemetery in Coburg, where the Saxe-Coburg and Gotha Ducal Mausoleum is also located.
-Later, Vicky and her husband had a tomb erected for Stockmar in the Neo-Renaissance style.
-Queen Victoria, who died in 1901, had left a list of items to be buried with her and among the many items on the list was a locket containing the hair of her trusted advisor, Christian Friedrich, Baron von Stockmar.
+Later, Vicky and her husband erected a tomb for Stockmar in the Neo-Renaissance style.
+Queen Victoria, who died in 1901, had left a list of items to be buried with her, and among the many items on the list was a locket containing the hair of her trusted advisor, Christian Friedrich, Baron von Stockmar.

 Tomb of Christian Friedrich, Baron von Stockmar; Photo Credit – Von Störfix – Selbst fotografiert, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4010172